victorpoluceno/collectd-influxdb/README.md

 [API](http://influxdb.org/docs/api/http.html).
 InfluxDB is a time series, events, and metrics database.

-Collectd-influxdb was largely influenced by [collectd-librato](https://github.com/librato/collectd-librato).
+Collectd-influxdb is a fork of [collectd-librato](https://github.com/librato/collectd-librato).

 # Requirements